Current Volunteer Opportunities

 "Spring newborns ... rushing streams ... beautiful flowers ... rugged, snow-capped mountains ... acres of untouched wilderness ... close-up sightings of wildlife living in their natural habitat, unaffected by human interference ... spectacular colors ... places to explore ... majesty Mount McKinley ... new friends!
 What better place than Denali National Park and Preserve to volunteer!"

 America the Beautiful - National Parks and Federal Recreational Lands Volunteer Pass

-This pass is for volunteers acquiring 500 service hours on a cumulative basis.
+This pass is for volunteers who donate 250 hours on a cumulative basis.
 Valid for a year from the date of being awarded, it provides access to, and use of, federal recreation sites that charge an Entrance or Standard Amenity Fee.
 The pass admits the pass holder and passengers in a non-commercial vehicle at per-vehicle fee areas and admits the pass holder plus three other adults at per-person fee areas.
 Children under 16 are admitted free.

 Student Conservation Association (SCA)

 Each summer, Denali National Park recruits a limited number of young students from the non-profit Student Conservation Association.
 Student interns engage in activities such as trail work, interpretive duties, resource management, and working with the park sled dogs.
 Students who successfully complete their commitments may apply for the Segal AmeriCorps Education Award.
 Learn more about the SCA or AmeriCorps